Freedom and trust – the key to corporate culture in the QCI Group

 How to maintain a strong corporate culture

 “We try to maintain our good organizational culture and once a week we review our values.
 Last week we reviewed our rules and ethics, for example.
-This creates a dialog in which we can all participate and learn new insights by listening to others.
-This way our company culture becomes stronger.”
+This creates a dialogue in which we can all participate and learn new insights by listening to others.
+This way our corporate culture becomes stronger.”

 Continuous cultural improvement

 “We’ve hung a Celpax device near the door through which employees leave for the day to continue to improve our culture.
-Our employees press green or red to tell us how their day has been.
-We always share the results so that all our employees are up to date with how we are feeling in the office, and once a month we review the data in the board meeting.”
+Our employees press green or red to tell us how their day has been.”

 Freedom and Trust